 Whilst shoulder pain may only account for 9% of the most common causes for chronic pain, anyone suffering from pain in the shoulder will tell you just how much a shoulder injury can affect your day to day activities.
 Below we shall discuss the most common causes for shoulder pain.
-Click on any of the links to the common causes to learn more as well as how the OSMO Patch may begin your journey to becoming Pain Free 100% Naturally!.
+Click on any of the links to the common causes to learn more as well as how the OSMO Patch may begin your journey towards becoming Pain Free.

 Is shoulder pain keeping you from exercising or going to the gym… interfering with your work… or possibly affecting your Sleep?

 Did you know that out of all the common soft tissue injuries, shoulder pain would seem to account for one of the major causes of pain that directly impacts on the actual lifestyle and activities of many active individuals?